 So having said that, let me give you some insight into how NexJ drives productivity for advisors and bankers.
 (Read more here about how we saved one client’s advisors two hours per week.)

 First, we deliver a single source of information and functionality in an integrated desktop, so no more toggling through multiple systems to get work done.
 This is a huge time saver.
-Just ask one of our customers whose agents, previously, had to access 20 systems to get to the information and functionality they needed each day.
-(You can read more about that project here.)
+Just ask any of our customers, whose advisors previously had to access many systems to get to the information and functionality they needed each day.
 The integrated desktop is designed to reduce clicks and enable users to complete tasks faster.
 For example, it includes features like:

-- actionable notifications that let users navigate directly to entity involved and performed required activities
+- Actionable notifications that let users navigate directly to the entity involved and perform any required activities

-- NexJ Enterprise Synchronization for Microsoft Exchange, which synchs tasks and schedule items on all Exchange-enabled devices to ensure users are always up-to-date whether there checking their phone, tablet, or computer.
+- Schedule Synchronization, which synchs tasks and schedule items on Outlook and Gmail to ensure users are always up-to-date whether they’re checking their phone, tablet, or computer.

-Next, we reduce the amount of admin work users have to do so they can focus on sales and service.
-As we’ve discussed previously, advisors spend nearly 40% of their day on administrative work.
+Next, we reduce the amount of admin work users have to do so they can focus on sales and service since, as we’ve discussed previously, advisors spend nearly 40% of their day on administrative work.
 Back-office systems and CRM are automatically updated with new information collected during KYC reviews, for example, thus eliminating data entry.
 Call list management distributes a copy of call reports as they’re logged to all members of the client coverage team, so users aren’t spending their time searching for or sharing reports.
-And then there are NexJ’s intelligent agents, which provide hands-free virtual assistance for time-consuming tasks, like searching contacts and booking meetings, while users work on tasks that need a human touch.

 We use artificial intelligence to enable users to work smarter – to spend less time making more money.
-This includes AI features like our Customer Loyalty Management that leverages the customer tier and service model to notify users when it’s time to reach out to a customer.
+This includes AI features like Customer Loyalty Management that leverages the customer tier, service model, and other attributes to notify users when it’s time to reach out to a customer.
 We even suggest reasons to call for nonfinancial proactive touches.
-Along the same vein, NexJ Insights acts like a personal research assistant, continually searching more than 10,000 publicly-available and internal research documents, matching articles with user and customer profiles, and sharing them in the channel of choice, whether that be CRM, social media, newsletter, or email.
+Along the same vein, NexJ Inform acts like a personal research assistant, continually searching more than 10,000 publicly-available and internal research documents, matching articles with user and customer profiles, and sharing them in the channel of choice, whether that be CRM, social media, newsletter, or email.